-The documentation that must be provided
+The notices that must be provided

 If a bailiff has clamped a vehicle, Regulation 18.4 of the Taking Control of Goods Regulations 2013 provides that he must provide a Warning of Immobilisation.
-Further details of the notices required can be read here.
+Further details of the statutory notices required can be read here.